 All of the above required materials must be included in one PDF document and submitted through the

-Award Application Form before the submission deadline of February 15.
+Award Application Form before the yearly submission deadline of April 15.
 Letters of recommendation may be submitted separately by the letter writer using the

 Letter of Recommendation Form.

 Dr. John S. Niederhauser received the 1990 World Food Prize in recognition of his work with national programs that dramatically increased potato production in many Third World countries.
 This prize was founded in 1986 by Dr. Norman Borlaug, the 1970 Nobel Peace Prize winner and today is awarded annually by the World Food Prize Foundation in Iowa.
 It is given to an individual whose work has made a difference toward alleviating world hunger and malnutrition.
 Dr. and Mrs. Niederhauser donated $100,000 to establish the John and Ann Niederhauser Endowment within the APS Foundation.
 An annual competition is held for research proposals to support international cooperation in agricultural research with priority given to potato late blight, and awards have been made in amounts ranging up to $10,000.
 The JANE Technical Committee is comprised of three members selected by the Office of International Programs and approved by the APS Foundation Board.